Vedant0605/de_inferno-positioning/README.md

 # de_inferno-positioning
 A simple yet comprehensive EDA on competitive matchmaking data from the game 'CSGO'

+It looks at position of CounterTerrorists (DEFENDERS) and Terrorists (ATTACKERS) during various outcomes of a match

 Find this Dataset on : https://www.kaggle.com/skihikingkevin/csgo-matchmaking-damage?select=de_inferno.png